firasdarwish/ore/README.md

 Alias is also scoped by key.
 When you "Get" an alias with keys for eg: `ore.Get[IPerson](ctx, "module1")` then Ore would return only Services registered under this key ("module1") and panic if no service found.

+### Registration validation

+It is recommended to build your container (which means register ALL the resolvers) only ONCE on application start.
+Next, it is recommended to call `ore.Validate()`

+- either in a test which is automatically run on your CI/CD (option 1)
+- or on application start, just after resolvers registration (option 2)

+option 1 (run `ore.Validate` on test) is often a better choice.

+`ore.Validate()` invokes ALL your registered resolvers, it panics when something gone wrong.
+The purpose of this function is to panic early when the Container is bad configured:

+- Missing depedency: you forgot to register certain resolvers.
+- Circular dependency: A depends on B whic depends on A.
+- Lifetime misalignment: a longer lifetime service (eg. Singleton) depends on a shorter one (eg Transient).

 ### Graceful application termination

 On application termination, you want to call `Shutdown()` on all the "Singletons" objects which have been created during the application life time.